While Trump boasts of economic growth, inequality deepens

 What next?

-A second term for Trump would likely mean a doubling down on his inequality exacerbating tax and regulatory agenda.
+A second term for Trump would likely mean a doubling down on his inequality-exacerbating tax and regulatory agenda.

-“There will be more tax cuts and further inequality,” said Steven Wamhoff, the director of Federal Tax Policy at the Institute on Taxation and Economic Policy.
-Republicans have already proposed legislation to make Trump’s 2017 tax cuts permanent because many provisions will otherwise expire at the end of 2025.
+“There will be more tax cuts and further inequality,” said Steven Wamhoff, the director of federal tax policy at the Institute on Taxation and Economic Policy.
+Republicans have already proposed legislation to make Trump’s 2017 tax cuts permanent, because many provisions will otherwise expire at the end of 2025.
 While the bill would protect cuts for low- and middle-income households, it would mainly benefit the richest fifth of Americans.

 The Heritage Foundation’s Griffith suggests that Trump’s reelection would also allow for a continuation of the “regulatory reform that has been going on behind the scenes.”
 Because it can take years for such changes to come into effect following administrative processes and legal challenges, the results of this administration’s proposals will play out into the next administration—and possibly beyond.

 If the courts affirm these pending actions, Dutta-Gupta worries there may be “growing harms over time.”
-Overall, the Trump administration’s use of executive action and piece-meal regulatory reforms has shown that “there is much damage that an administration can inflict with or without cooperation from Congress.”
+Overall, the Trump administration’s use of executive action and piecemeal regulatory reforms has shown that “there is much damage that an administration can inflict with or without cooperation from Congress.”

-Many of the economists consulted by Capital & Main speculate that if economic inequality continues to expand unabated, the United States is likely to see further political and cultural polarization, the further crippling of upward mobility and a more volatile economy.
+Many of the economists consulted by Capital & Main speculate that if economic inequality continues to expand unabated, the United States is likely to see further political and cultural polarization, the further crippling of upward mobility, and a more volatile economy.
 But the action needed to tackle these disparities is unlikely to come under the Trump administration.

 “The economy is on extreme inequality auto-pilot, with the rules governing the economy projected to worsen inequality,” Collins said.
 “So if Trump does nothing, inequalities will intensify.”